 Project OverviewGroup C02: Physical Modeling (Area number: JP16H06478)

-Unified Understanding of Slow and Regular Earthquakes from Nonequilibrium Physics Point of ViewLeader: Takahiro HATANO, Earthquake Research Institute, The University of Tokyo
+Unified Understanding of Slow and Regular Earthquakes from Nonequilibrium Physics Point of ViewLeader: Takahiro HATANO, School of Science, Osaka University

 Purpose of the Research Project